NEC: 2000–present

 In 2000, NEC formed a joint-venture with Samsung SDI to manufacture OLED displays.
 NEC Electronics Corporation was separated from NEC in 2002 as a new semiconductor company.
 NEC Laboratories America, Inc. (NEC Labs) started in November 2002 as a merger of NEC Research Institute (NECI) and NEC USA's Computer and Communications Research Laboratory (CCRL).
 NEC built the Earth Simulator Computer (ESC), the fastest supercomputer in the world from 2002 to 2004.

 In 2003 NEC had a 20.8% market share in the personal computer market in Japan, slightly ahead of Fujitsu.

-In 2004, NEC abandoned not only the OLED business, but the display business as a whole, by selling off their plasma display business and exiting from the joint-venture with Samsung SDI.
+In 2004, NEC abandoned not only the OLED business, but the display business as a whole, by selling off its plasma display business and exiting from the joint-venture with Samsung SDI.
 Samsung bought all of the shares and related patents owned by NEC, incorporating Samsung OLED, which subsequently merged with Samsung Display.

 In 2007, NEC and Nissan Co.
 Corp. started evaluating a joint venture to produce lithium ion batteries for hybrid and electric cars.
 The two companies established Automotive Energy Supply Corporation as a result.

 On 23 April 2009, Renesas Technology Corp and NEC Electronics Corp struck a basic agreement to merge by around April 2010.
 On 1 April 2010, NEC Electronics and Renesas Technology merged forming Renesas Electronics which is set to be fourth largest semiconductor company according to iSuppli published data.
 By Q3 2010, NEC held a 19.8% market share in the PC market in Japan.

 On 27 January 2011, NEC formed a joint venture with Chinese PC maker Lenovo, the fourth largest PC maker in the world.
-As part of the deal, the companies said in a statement they will establish a new company called Lenovo NEC Holdings B.V., which will be registered in the Netherlands.
+As part of the deal, the companies said in a statement it will establish a new company called Lenovo NEC Holdings B.V., which will be registered in the Netherlands.
 NEC will receive US$175 million from Lenovo through the issuance of Lenovo's shares.
 Lenovo, through a unit, will own a 51% stake in the joint venture, while NEC will hold a 49% stake.
 In February 2011, Bloomberg News said the joint venture would allow Lenovo to expand in the field of servers, and NEC's Masato Yamamoto said NEC would be able to grow in China.